MTstateIntroStats/IntroStatActivitiesHybrid/05-UR-keytopics1.Rmd

 ## Key Topics Exam 1

-* Identify the observational units

-* Identify the variables

-* Identify the type of variable (whether each variable is categorical or quantitative)

-* Identify if a given value is a statistic or a parameter.
-Identify the appropriate notation?

-* Identify and interpret the summary statistic

-* Identify the target population

-* Identify the types of sampling bias (response, non-response, selection, none)

-* Identify the type(s) of graph(s) that could be used to plot the given variable(s).

-* Identify the variable(s) plotted in provided graphs.

-* Write the parameter of interest in context of the problem.

-* Write the null and alternative hypotheses in both words and notation

-* Calculate the summary statistic

-* Use the null distribution to find the p-value of the test

-* Interpret the p-value in context of the problem

-* Write a conclusion to the research question in context of the problem

-* Determine which group of observation units the results can be generalized to

-* Use the bootstrap distribution to find the confidence interval

-* Interpret the confidence **interval** in context of the problem

-* Interpret the confidence **level** in context of the problem

-* Calculate and interpret the standardized statistic

-* Calculate and interpret the standard error of the statistic assuming the null hypothesis is true

-* Calculate the confidence interval using theory-based methods

-* Calculate the standard error of the statistic not assuming the null hypothesis is true

-* Determine if the conditions are met to use theory-based methods
+Descriptive statistics and study design:

+1. Identify the observational units.

+2. Identify the types of variables (categorical or quantitative).

+3. Identify the explanatory variable (if present) and the response variable (roles of variables).

+4. Identify the appropriate type of graph and summary measure.

+5. Identify if a given value is a statistic or a parameter.
+Identify the appropriate notation.

+6. Identify the study design (observational study or randomized experiment).

+7. Identify the sampling method and potential types of sampling bias (non-response, response, selection).

+8. Identify and interpret the summary statistic

+9. Identify the target population

+10. Identify the types of sampling bias (response, non-response, selection, none)

+11. Identify the type(s) of graph(s) that could be used to plot the given variable(s).

+Hypothesis testing:

+12. Write the parameter of interest in context of the problem.

+13. State the null and alternative hypotheses in both words and notation

+14. Verify the validity condition is met to use simulation-based methods to find a p-value.

+15. Verify the validity conditions are met to use theory-based methods to find a p-value from the theoretical distribution.

+16. In a simulation-based hypothesis test, describe how to create one dot on a dotplot of the null distribution using coins, cards, or spinners.

+17. Explain where the null distribution is centered and why.

+18. Describe and illustrate how R calculates the p-value for a simulation-based test.

+19. Describe and illustrate how R calculates the p-value for a theory-based test.

+20. Type of theoretical distribution (standard normal distribution or t-distribution with appropriate degrees of freedom) used to model the standardized statistic in a theory-based hypothesis test.

+21. Calculate and interpret the standard error of the statistic under the null using the correct formula on the Golden ticket.

+22. Calculate and interpret the appropriate standardized statistic using the correct formula on the Golden ticket.

+23. Interpret the p-value in context of the study: it is the probability of ____, assuming ____.

+24. Evaluate the p-value for strength of evidence against the null: how much evidence does the p-value provide against the null?

+25. Write a conclusion about the research question based on the p-value.

+26. Describe which features of the study impact the p-value and how.

+Confidence interval:

+27. Describe how to simulate one bootstrapped sample using cards.

+28. Explain where the bootstrap distribution is centered and why.

+29. Find an appropriate percentile confidence interval using a bootstrap distribution from R output.

+30. Verify the validity condition is met to use simulation-based methods to find the confidence interval.

+31. Verify the validity conditions are met to use theory-based methods to calculate a confidence interval.

+32. Describe and illustrate how the bootstrap distribution is used to find the confidence interval for a given confidence level.

+33. Describe and illustrate how the standard normal distribution or t-distribution is used to find the multiplier for a given confidence level.

+34. Calculate and interpret the standard error of the statistic (not assuming the null hypothesis) using the correct formula on the Golden ticket

+35. Calculate the appropriate margin of error and confidence interval using theory-based methods.

+36. Interpret the confidence interval in context of the study.

+37. Based on the interval, what decision can you make about the null hypothesis?
+Does the confidence interval agree with the results of the hypothesis test?
+Justify your answer.

+38. Interpret the confidence level in context of the study.
+What does “confidence” mean?

+39. Describe which features of the study have an effect on the width of the confidence interval and how.

 \newpage